plasma3000/samsung_notes_launcher/README.md

 # samsung notes launcher
 Eng

-This exe launches samsung notes on windows even not on galaxy devices.
+This exe launches samsung notes on any windows.
 Samsung notes must be installed first.
 You can install it at Microsoft Store.
 Windows defender might detected this file as a virus.
 This can happen to any batch file.